Chinese stocks tumble to multi-year lows after Wall St rout

 There was net selling of mainland shares to the tune of about 3.5 billion yuan through the connect scheme linking Hong Kong and Chinese markets.

-There is room for further losses, said Bor Yi Chien, Vice President at the Consulting Department of Cathay Futures.

-“We can’t see where the bottom point will be; we are looking at it conservatively first.
-We will first see if the 10,000 threshold will be able to be propped up.
-With a fall like today, not many people will be brave enough to come close to the market.”

-Reporting by Noah Sin Additional reporting by Jeanny Kao; editing by John Ruwitch and Eric Meijer
+Reporting by Noah Sin Additional reporting by Jeanny Kao; Editing by John Ruwitch and Shri Navaratnam